Ohio Domestic Violence Lawyer

 Facing domestic violence charges can be one of the most challenging experiences a person can go through.
 Not only can a conviction impact your reputation and put your future at risk, but it can also have a profound impact on your relationships with loved ones.
 At Patituce & Associates, LLC, we understand the weight and seriousness of these charges, and we are here to help you navigate the legal process with confidence.

 Our attorneys have successfully defended clients in domestic violence cases throughout Ohio, and we are dedicated to protecting your rights and helping you achieve the best possible outcome for your case.
 With over 400 jury trials under our belts, we have the experience and expertise you need to protect your future.
-Our Ohio domestic violence lawyers will fight for you, contact us today.
+Our Ohio domestic violence lawyers will fight for you, today.

-What Is Domestic Violence under Ohio Law?
+• What Is Domestic Violence Under Ohio Law?

 Domestic violence is a serious crime that involves violence or threatened violence against a family or household member.
 In Ohio, a person commits domestic violence when he or she: